Artist’s statement: Rebecca Swindell

 I live and work in Bristol.
 I graduated from Winchester School of Art in 2002.
 I work in drawing, sculpture, installation and filmmaking.
 I have a studio at BV in Bedminster where I make my work.

-My work is concerned with documenting human behaviour and illuminating the perspectives of individuals.
-I am interested in how wider forces such as economics, politics, fashion and social norms shape and affect people’s personal lives.
+My work explores and documents human behaviour, illuminating the perspectives of individuals.
+I am interested in how wider forces such as economics, politics, nature, fashion and social norms shape and affect people’s personal lives.
 I am drawn to personal accounts, narratives and life stories and use these anecdotes to explore society and how it operates.
 I take what may be considered mundane objects or ordinary places as my source material because of what they can reveal about people, their past and the events that have shaped their lives.
 A large amount of my practice is based around drawing.
 I am continually drawing.

 In my wider practice I have exhibited both regionally and nationally.
 I was short listed for the Jerwood Drawing Prize in both 2012 and 2017 so my work was shown at the Jerwood Space London, then toured with the show.
-I also have exhibited in 'Drawn' the Royal West Academy biannual, Bristol in 2013 , 2015 and 2017 selected by Anita Taylor.
+I also have exhibited in 'Drawn' the Royal West Academy biannual, Bristol in 2013 , 2015 and 2017.

 I have exhibited at The Centre for Recent Drawing, London in a group show, entitled “Drawing Diary” and was part of a panel discussion about the work Led by Paul Gravett.
 Artist, curator and writer Sarah Lightman curated this show and the show later travelled to a drawing conference at the University of Northampton.
 My work has appeared in a number of print and on-line reviews and articles, including Art Rabbit and a-n.
 I have also been awarded Arts Council funding for a number of projects as well as funding from other sources such as The Heritage Lottery Fund.